w3f/Grants-Program/applications/c++polkadot-light-client.md

 ### Project Details

-We will deliver a detailed specification for the implementation based on the research done in the time frame specified in this proposal.
+We will deliver a detailed specification of a light client for the implementation based on the research done in the time frame specified in this proposal.
 The actual implementation will be performed in the next phase.

 The specification includes: